Euphredes/Euphredes/README.txt

 Dead people have more time on the same money you claim is earned by you, Game
 Warden.
-Money is a hand-me-down.
+Money is a handmedown.
 The circulation of money belongs more to those who circulated and worked with it before you.
 Look what was made before